keptn/tutorials/site/tutorials/README.md

     markymark tutorial-template.md
     ```

-1. Generate local preview (this will actually generate a new folder named after the ID you put inside your template file).
-This will open a browser window.
+1. Generate local preview (this will actually generate a new folder named after the ID you put inside your template file). **Please note** to use the *_gen.md* file for claat as otherwise the generates files won't show the inserted snippets.
     ```
-    claat export tutorial-template_gen.md && claat serve
+    claat export -ga "UA-133584243-1" tutorial-template_gen.md

+    claat serve
     ```

 ### Generate overview site